sahil-cybersec-sos/Cybersecurity-Portfolio/README.md

 - Burp Suite
 - Nmap
 - Wireshark
-- Metasploit (Basic)
+- OWASP ZAP
 - Splunk (Learning)

 ## 📂 Projects
-- OWASP Top 10 Vulnerability Lab
-- Web Application Testing using Burp Suite
-- Network Scanning & Enumeration (Nmap)
-- Traffic Analysis using Wireshark
-- Professional VAPT Reports
+-Web-Application-Security-Testing
+-SOC Detection & Response Lab

 ## 🎯 Goal
 To secure a role as a Cybersecurity Analyst where I can apply both offensive and defensive security skills to protect systems and data.